 - View services provide the services used by UIs.
 They are typically fine-grained services and they run in the view server.
 The use of the separate server (and server platform) enables an extra firewall to be erected between the view servers and the metadata servers and governance servers, hiding the internal systems from end users.

-- The server chassis uses Spring Boot to provide the web server and REST API support for the platform.
+- The platform chassis uses Spring Boot to provide the web server and REST API support for the platform.

-- The administration services supports configuring and operating the OMAG Platform and Servers.
+- The administration services supports configuring the OMAG Platform and Servers.
 Details of how to use the admin services are provided in the administration guide

-- The platform services provide the means to query the OMAG Servers and services running on an OMAG Server Platform.
+- The platform services provide the means to start, stop and query the OMAG Servers and services running on an OMAG Server Platform.

 - The multi-tenancy management module supports multiple OMAG Servers running on an OMAG Server Platform.